Archbishop of Cologne

-The Archbishop of Cologne is an archbishop governing the Archdiocese of Cologne of the Catholic Church in western North Rhine-Westphalia and is also a historical state in the Rhine holding the birthplace of Beethoven and northern Rhineland-Palatinate in Germany and was ex officio one of the Prince-electors of the Holy Roman Empire, the Elector of Cologne, from 1356 to 1801.
+The Archbishop of Cologne governs the Roman Catholic Archdiocese of Cologne in western North Rhine-Westphalia.
+Historically, the archbishop was ex officio one of the prince-electors of the Holy Roman Empire and ruled the Electorate of Cologne.

-Since the early days of the Catholic Church, there have been ninety-four bishops and archbishops of Cologne.
-Seven of these ninety-four retired by resignation, including four resignations which were in response to impeachment.
-Eight of the bishops and archbishops were coadjutor bishops before they took office.
-Seven individuals were appointed as coadjutors freely by the Pope.
-One of the ninety-four moved to the Curia, where he became a cardinal.
-Additionally, six of the archbishops of Cologne were chairmen of the German Bishops' Conference.
+Since the early days of the Catholic Church, there have been 94 bishops and archbishops of Cologne. roue of them resigned n response to impeachment.
+Eight were coadjutor bishops before they took office.
+Seven were appointed as coadjutors freely by the pope.
+One moved to the Curia, where he became a cardinal.
+Additionally, six were chairmen of the German Bishops' Conference.

-Cardinal Rainer Woelki has been the Archbishop of Cologne since his 2014 transfer from Berlin, where he was also Cardinal Archbishop.
+Cardinal Rainer Woelki has been Archbishop of Cologne since his 2014 transfer from Berlin, where he was also cardinal-archbishop.

-Bishops and Archbishops of Cologne
+Bishops and archbishops of Cologne

 Bishops of Colonia Agrippina, 88–784

 All names before Maternus II are to be approached with considerable skepticism, as little contemporary evidence is available.
 Maternus was present at a council in Rome in 313.
 The bishops between Severinus and Charentius are also apocryphal.
 Domitianus was the Bishop of Maastricht (Mosa Traiectum).
 The given dates of office before Gunther are also conjectural, at best.